openmeteo/pthelma/doc/loggertodb.rst

    The format of the datafile.
 See `SUPPORTED FORMATS`_.

 datafile_fields
+   (Not for the wdat5 format.)
 A series of comma-separated integers representing the ids of the time series to which the data file fields correspond; a zero indicates that the field is to be ignored.
 The first number corresponds to the first field after the date (and possibly other fixed fields depending on data file format, such as the subset identifier) and should be the id of the corresponding time series, or zero if the field is dummy; the second number corresponds to the second field after the fixed fields, and so on.

 nfields_to_ignore
    This is used only in the ``simple`` format; it's an integer that